Kernel-Based Emulator for the 3D Matter Power Spectrum from CLASS: Software

 Throughout our analysis, we use $z_{0}=0$.
 In some regions of the parameter space, we also found that the $q(k,z)$ were noisy and this can be alleviated by increasing the parameter \texttt{P\_k\_max\_h/Mpc} when running CLASS.
 If a small value is assumed, the interpolation in the high-dimensional space will not be robust.
 We set this value to 5000 to ensure the $q(k,z)$ function remains smooth as a function of the inputs.
 However, this procedure leads to CLASS being slower.
 It takes $\sim 30$ seconds on average to do 1 forward simulation.
 For example, in our application, it took 520 minutes to generate the targets $(D,\,q,\,P_{\tm{lin}})$ for 1000 input cosmologies.
 We have also found that CLASS occasionally fails to compute the power spectrum and this is resolved as follows.
 We allocate a time frame (60 seconds in this work) for CLASS to attempt to calculate the power spectrum and if it fails, a small perturbation is added to the input training point parameters and we re-run CLASS, until the power spectrum is successfully calculated.
 In the failing cases, the maximum number of attempts is only 3.
 Moreover, the code currently supports polynomial functions of order 1 and 2, that is, the set of basis functions for an order 2 polynomial is $[1,\,\bs{\theta},\,\bs{\theta}^{2}]$.
 For example, \cite{2011ApJ...728..137S} implemented a first and second order polynomial function to design an emulator for the CMB while \cite{2007ApJ...654....2F} used a fourth order polynomial function.
 In this case, recall that we are also marginalising over the residuals analytically by using the kernel function.
 Training the emulator, that is, learning the kernel hyperparameters, for the different targets, took around 340 minutes.
 All experiments were conducted on an Intel Core i7-9700 CPU desktop computer.

 Note that we do not compute the emulator uncertainty for various reasons.
-As argued by \cite{doi:10.1198/TECH.2009.08019}, with simulators such as CLASS are deterministic input-output models, that is, running the simulator again at the same input values will give the same outputs and the error returned by the GP is unreliable \citep{2020MNRAS.497.2213M}.
+Simulators such as CLASS are deterministic input-output models, that is, running the simulator again at the same input values will give the same outputs and, as argued by \cite{doi:10.1198/TECH.2009.08019}, the error returned by the GP is unreliable \citep{2020MNRAS.497.2213M}.

 Moreover, the emulator uncertainty changes as a function of the number of training points and so do the accuracy and precision of the predicted mean function from the emulator.
-However, in a small data regime, for example, band powers for current weak lensing surveys, the emulator uncertainty might have significant undesirable effects on the inference of the cosmological parameters.
+However, in a small-data regime --- for example, band powers for current weak lensing surveys --- the emulator uncertainty might have significant undesirable effects on the inference of the cosmological parameters.
 On a more technical note, storing and calculating the emulator uncertainty is a demanding process, both with $\mc{O}(N^{2})$ computational cost respectively, where $N$ is the number of training points.

 Once all these processes (generating the training points and training the emulators) are completed, the emulator is very fast when we compute the 3D matter power spectrum.
 It takes around 0.1 seconds to do so compared to the average value of 30 seconds by CLASS.
 Note that the gradient calculation with the emulator is even more efficient compared to finite difference methods, where CLASS would need to be called 10 times for a 5D problem (assuming a central difference method).
 For an in-depth documentation on the code structure and technical details, we refer the reader to \S\ref{sec:code_availability}, where we provide the links to the code and documentation.